 - Herpes simplex

-They skin infections are neither fun, or attractive, which amplifies the need for cleaning gym floors in order to prevent their spread.
+Skin infections are neither fun, or attractive, which amplifies the need for cleaning gym floors in order to prevent their spread.

 While athletes can take initiative and prevent the spread of infection by cleaning equipment and avoiding direct contact with gym floors, it’s important for the athletic facility to do their part as well.
-Cleaning gym floors with an EPA-approved facility cleaner approved for human use is the first step a gym can take.
+Cleaning gym floors with a facility cleaner approved for human use is the first step a gym can take.
 Rubber floors in weight rooms, crossfit gyms, yoga studios and tennis courts should be cleaned regularly with an effective facility cleaner.

 Whether you operate a crossfit gym or athletic club, rubber flooring has become the standard when trying to protect your floors.
 From kettlebells and loaded barbells to ellipticals and treadmills, it’s important to prevent damage to the floors below.
 While these rubber mats undergo a lot of wear and tear, it’s cost-effective to salvage your crossfit rubber mats rather than replace them all together.